-Handling flight issues can be really frustrating.
-However, the positive thing is that the European Union has laws to help travelers when things go wrong.
-If you’re flying in the EU, it’s a good idea to know about these protections.
-They can help you out if your flight is disrupted.
+Dealing with flight issues can be very annoying.
+However, the bright side is that the European Union has regulations to support travelers when things get messed up.
+If you’re flying in the EU, it’s a good idea to understand these regulations.
+They can come in handy if your flight is disrupted.

-Understanding your rights can make handling travel complications a lot simpler.
-While it won’t speed up your journey, it can help you feel less stressed when things don’t go as planned.
+Knowing what you’re entitled to can make dealing with travel problems a lot simpler.
+While it won’t get you to your destination quicker, it can help you feel less stressed when things don’t go as planned.

 Passenger Rights under EU Regulation 261/2004